mariomui/_dataview-views-and-macros/~view-for-exact-tag-file-listing.md

 ## v0.0.1

-- [ ] list all types of stub note naming in Andy's note taking system #_todo/to-differential/on-note-naming
 * 💣
   * FROM clause input is hard coded
   * Utilizing `this.file.name` to obtain the tag name is not dynamic enough